Doesn't that make the fur on the back of you neck stand up straight?

 The fruits of this effort were expected to pay off big for the Canucks even though their whole country is just 1/10 our size.
 The Canadian Federation of Independent Business estimated at the time that over-regulation was costing Canadian businesses more than $30-billion a year.
 The US SBA estimated the US Federal Government burden on businesses from US red tape was a staggering $1.75-trillion a year.
 Reducing these costs by even 10% would constitute a serious economic stimulus in either country without adding to deficits.

 Surveyed business owners in Canada believed that with little effort, the estimated regulatory costs could be cut easily by 25% – or $7.5-billion-without affecting health, safety and environmental regulatory objectives.
-Yet, here we are in 2016 and the number is up to $37 Billion.
+Yet, here we are in 2022, and the number is up past $37 Billion.
 The best laid plans...

 On the surface, the supposed Obama initiative itself sounded promising.
 Yet, when I heard it, I knew Obama was kidding as his bureaucrats were continuing to write regulations as fast as their fingers could hit their keyboards.
-When speaking to Americans formally, Obama barely mentioned his Executive Order on red tape and now, five years later, we hear none of it.
-Maybe it is because the President is concentrating on pulling off a Clinton grab for the WH silverware on his way out of office.
-After all, Hillary has her own set of White House cutlery so she should not need it.
+When speaking to Americans formally, Obama barely mentioned his Executive Order on red tape and now, ten years later, with a Trump term in between, we hear none of it.
+Maybe it is because Obama was concentrating on pulling off a Clinton grab for the WH silverware on his way out of office.
+After all, Hillary had her own set of White House cutlery so she did not need it.

 In 2013, Obama’s EPA as usual were pushing new regulations on power plants.
 The regulations and red tape as expected helped kill more jobs, jacked up energy costs, and reduced families’ income.
 Expensive energy has a multiplier impact on the prices of everything everybody buys.

 How’s your heating bill?
 If you feel like you’re not paying enough, you may still be in luck.
-Obama is not finished yet.
+Obama is back as Biden's principal advisor but quite quietly.

 Heritage experts Nicolas Loris, Kevin Dayaratna, and David Kreutzer use these few words to make their point"